Westward Ho (Phoenix, Arizona)

 The Westward Ho is a high-rise building in Phoenix, Arizona.
 The 16-story building, which is 208 ft (63m) to the roof, held the title of tallest building in Arizona for over 30 years until the completion of the Meridian Bank Tower in 1960.

 The building primarily served as a hotel from its grand opening in 1928 until its official closure on April 7, 1980.
 The facility also housed several offices and restaurants, including one on the 16th floor called Top of the Ho.
-There were also several gathering rooms in the hotel, the Turquoise Room on the 2nd floor where many marriage receptions were held, and a large convention center adjacent to the main hotel which could seat 1,600 called the Thunderbird Room where many of Phoenix's big events took place.
+There were also several gathering rooms in the hotel, the Turquoise Room on the 2nd floor where many wedding receptions were held, and a large convention center adjacent to the main hotel which could seat 1,600 called the Thunderbird Room where many of Phoenix's big events took place.

-After the hotel closed in 1980, the new owners converted the building into a subsidized housing complex for the elderly and mobility impaired.
-Currently, the facility houses as many as 320 residents in 289 rooms which were recently renovated to make them more accessible for apartment residents.
+After closing as a hotel in 1980, the building's new owners converted it into a subsidized housing complex for the elderly and mobility-impaired.
+It was later renovated to make apartments more accessible, housing 320 residents in 289 rooms.

 History

-Construction of the hotel was announced in spring 1927 under the originally planned name, Roosevelt Hotel.
+Construction of the Roosevelt Hotel was announced in spring 1927.
 The project was financed by Sutherlin-Barry & Company of New Orleans, Louisiana, for owner G. L. Johnson of Chicago, Illinois.
-The architectural team who designed the hotel were Fisher, Lake, and Traver, who had also designed the Roosevelt Hotel in Hollywood, California a few years before.
+The architectural team who designed the hotel was Fisher, Lake & Traver, who had also designed the Hollywood Roosevelt Hotel in Hollywood, California.
 The hotel was to be operated by Johnson's Pacific Hotel Company.
-Work came to a halt in early 1928 with only 6-stories completed.
+Work came to a halt in early 1928 with only six stories completed.
 In April, J. V. McNeil Company of Los Angeles, California, were awarded a contract to complete the hotel.